LameesAlhumaid/Lamees.Alhumaid/README.md

 # Recognition
 - 1st Place at the university-level scientific conference
-- Best Graduation Project at the college level
+- Best Graduation Project at the college of Computer and Information Sciences level

 # Team
 Developed by a team from the Computer Information Systems Department, College of Computer and Information Sciences, ِAl-Jouf University.